Skip to main content

 Response Fields:

-• userId — User identifier
+• userId — The user identifier (echo back what was sent)

-• totalCoins — Available balance
+• totalCoins — The user's available coin balance

 2. Debit Coins